Prevent Falls at Home Before They Happen

 Fall prevention isn’t about adding equipment everywhere — it’s about understanding how your home supports the way you move day to day.

 Many Houston homes have unique layouts and materials that can increase fall risk if not properly evaluated.
-Small environmental factors like lighting, flooring transitions, bathroom layout, and entryways can quietly increase risk over time.
+Environmental factors like lighting, flooring transitions, bathroom layouts, entryways, and accessibility barriers can quietly increase fall risk over time.

 Identifying these early allows for targeted, effective changes that improve safety and independence — without unnecessary modifications.